yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Celecoxib is a pale yellow solid.
-It is a cyclooxygenase-2 (COX-2) inhibitor used in the management of osteoarthritis, rheumatoid arthritis, juvenile rheumatoid arthritis, pain, ankylosing spondylitis, and dysmenorrhea.
-HUMAN STUDIES: Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events.
-Allergic reactions, aggravated allergy, bronchospasm, or generalized or facial edema has been reported in 0.1-1.9% of patients receiving celecoxib.
-Anaphylactoid reactions and angioedema have occurred in patients receiving celecoxib.
-As with other NSAIDs, anaphylactic reactions have been reported rarely in patients with no previous exposure to the drug.
-Erythema multiforme, exfoliative dermatitis, Sweet's syndrome, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported rarely in patients receiving celecoxib.
-Hepatitis, jaundice, or liver failure has been reported in patients receiving celecoxib during postmarketing surveillance.
+Identification and Uses: Celecoxib is a pale yellow solid.
+It is a cyclooxygenase-2 (COX-2) inhibitor used to treat osteoarthritis, rheumatoid arthritis, juvenile rheumatoid arthritis, pain, ankylosing spondylitis, and dysmenorrhea.
+Human Studies: Nonsteroidal anti-inflammatory drugs (NSAIDs) increase the risk of serious gastrointestinal (GI) adverse events, including gastric or intestinal bleeding, ulceration, and perforation, which can be fatal.
+These events can occur at any time during use and may occur without warning symptoms.
+Elderly patients and those with a history of peptic ulcer disease and/or gastrointestinal bleeding are at higher risk of serious gastrointestinal events.
+In patients taking celecoxib, 0.1%–1.9% have reported anaphylactic reactions, exacerbations of anaphylaxis, bronchospasm, or generalized or facial edema.
+Anaphylactoid reactions and angioedema have also been reported in patients taking celecoxib.
+As with other NSAIDs, anaphylactic reactions are rare in patients who have never been exposed to this drug before.
+Rarely observed conditions such as erythema multiforme, exfoliative dermatitis, Sweet syndrome, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported in patients taking celecoxib.
+During post-marketing surveillance, hepatitis, jaundice, or liver failure have been reported in patients taking celecoxib.
 Celecoxib may cause premature closure of the ductus arteriosus.
-ANIMAL STUDIES: Celecoxib was not carcinogenic in rats given oral doses up to 200 mg/kg for males and 10 mg/kg for females, or in mice given oral doses up to 25 mg/kg for males and 50 mg/kg for females for two years.
-An increased incidence of fetuses with ventricular septal defects, sternebral fusion, rib fusion, and sternebrae abnormality was observed in reproduction studies in rabbits receiving oral celecoxib dosages of 150 mg/kg daily or more throughout organogenesis.
-A dose-dependent increase in diaphragmatic hernias was observed in rats receiving oral celecoxib dosages of 30 mg/kg or more daily throughout organogenesis.
-Celecoxib had no effect on male or female fertility or male reproductive function in rats at oral doses up to 600 mg/kg/day.
-Celecoxib was not mutagenic in an Ames test and a mutation assay in Chinese hamster ovary (CHO) cells, nor clastogenic in a chromosome aberration assay in CHO cells and an in vivo micronucleus test in rat bone marrow.
+Animal studies: No carcinogenicity was found in male rats orally administered up to 200 mg/kg, female rats orally administered up to 10 mg/kg, and male mice orally administered up to 25 mg/kg, and female mice orally administered up to 50 mg/kg for two years.
+In reproductive studies, rabbits orally administered celecoxib at doses of 150 mg/kg or higher daily during organogenesis showed an increased incidence of ventricular septal defects, sternal-brain fusion, rib fusion, and sternal abnormalities.
+In rats receiving daily oral doses of celecoxib at 30 mg/kg or higher during organogenesis, a dose-dependent increase in the incidence of diaphragmatic hernia was observed.
+Daily oral doses of celecoxib up to 600 mg/kg had no effect on male or female fertility or male reproductive function in rats.
+Celecoxib did not show mutagenicity in the Ames assay and Chinese hamster ovary (CHO) cell mutation assay, nor did it show breakage in the CHO cell chromosomal aberration assay and rat bone marrow micronucleus assay.
+The mechanism of action of celecoxib is believed to be the inhibition of prostaglandin synthesis.
+Unlike most nonsteroidal anti-inflammatory drugs (NSAIDs) that inhibit cyclooxygenases (COX-1 and COX-2), celecoxib is a selective, non-competitive inhibitor of cyclooxygenase-2 (COX-2).
+It binds to the hydrophilic side pouch region near the active COX-2 binding site via its polar sulfonamide side chain.
+Both COX-1 and COX-2 can catalyze the conversion of arachidonic acid to prostaglandin (PG) H2, which is a precursor to prostaglandins and thromboxanes.

 Interactions

-Table: Clinically Significant Drug Interactions with Celecoxib [Table#6655]
+Table: Clinically Significant Drug Interactions of Celecoxib [Table #6655]

 References